emqx/cloud-docs/en_US/api/api_platform.md

 This section introduces the EMQX Platform API functionality for TLS certificate management and how to create and manage the platform API key for secure access control.

 ::: warning Notice
-Platform API is only available for Dedicated deployment.
+Platform API is only available for Dedicated and Premium deployments.
 :::

 ## API Function